Rubrics and Grading Forms in Turnitin

 You can download a master Rubrics of CCCU generic assessment criteria for Levels 0, 4, 5, 6 and 7 in Excel which you can upload into your personal Rubric and Grading Form library – see the Excel Importable Rubrics Toolkit page for more information.
 You can then copy the master Rubrics and remove the criteria not relevant to create individual Rubrics for each assessment.
 If you encounter an issue, either the Learning Technology Skills Developer or your School’s Digital Academic Developer can provide you with a copy.

-See the Technology-enhanced Assessment guidance within the Academic Support tab in Blackboard for evidence.
+See the Technology-enhanced Assessment guidance within the Teaching Resources area on the Blackboard Institution page for evidence.
 In particular, see the Using technology to improve feedback section, notably Use Turnitin Rubrics to encourage learners to engage with assessment criteria and Using a range of feedback types in Turnitin.

 See also our own research on influences of presentation of Turnitin feedback on learners’ engagement with their feedback.